hunteryavitz/basic-express-mongodb-server/README.md

 This is a simple server that uses Express and MongoDB to create a REST API.

+It uses a simple authentication with password encryption / salting.

 ## Description

 This server is a simple REST API that uses Express and MongoDB to create a database of users and items.
 This is a stub